 Cooking and meals

 Our campers are active and burn a lot of calories.
-To fortify their growing bodies we provide nutritious and healthy meals every day.
+Their growing bodies need loads of nutrition and healthy food.

 Yes, we have desert now and again.
 And even a chocolate cake or two have been known to appear as if by magic!
 Inspired staff and students generally instigate this popular camp event.